Lending Club Investing Tips

 Another point is that good loans are sometimes hard to get, especially in the lower grades.
 They can fill up in a matter of minutes.
 Investors seem to be unable to resist the potentially high returns.
 You may see days or even weeks where very few lower grade loans are available.
 You may get equal returns just by taking highly rated grade A and B loans, rather than lower rated C and D loans.

 As with ratings or recommendations for any investment, they are no substitute for education and experience.
 They are just tools and insight that can help you perfect your strategy.
+Your P2P lending strategies should be based on your goals, risk tolerance and assessment of available loans.

 The loan ratings provided by PeerLoanAdvisor.com is an opinion and is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.
 Analysis on this site, including ratings, and and information provided are statements of opinion as of the date they are published and not statements of fact.
 Loan ratings are not recommendations to invest in any loans or to make any specific investment decisions.
 PeerLoanAdvisor.com assumes no obligation to update the loan ratings for content following publication in any form or format.
 Loan ratings and information on this site should not be relied on and are not a substitute for the skill, judgment and experience of the user and their investment advisors when making investment decisions.